-Safety cameras and enforcement Enforcement of speed limits targets improving safety in areas of high risk.
-It is delivered through our partnership with NZ Police and New Zealand Transport Agency Waka Kotahi.
-As with previous phases, when speed limits first change, NZ Police will take a highly visible, education-based approach together with widespread communications to ensure drivers have time to notice the new limits.
+Safety cameras and enforcement Enforcement of speed limits is delivered through our partnership with NZ Police and Waka Kotahi New Zealand Transport Agency.
+As with previous phases, when speed limits first change, NZ Police will take a highlyvisible, education-based approach together with widespread communications to ensure drivers have time to notice the new limits.
 After this time, partners will work together to achieve a general deterrence effect so drivers can expect enforcement anytime, anywhere and must stay within the limit to not receive fines.
-We currently have 72 safety cameras; 30 for speeding and 42 for red light running.
-We are working in partnership with the New Zealand Transport Agency on future average speed camera sites.
-Together, we continue to identify high risk locations with proven speeding issues, where we prioritise installation of safety cameras.
+We currently have 71 safety cameras; 29 for speeding and 42 for red-light running.
+We are in the process of installing a further 31 safety cameras in 2023.
+We are working with our partners to explore technology options including combined speed and red-light cameras and average speed monitoring.